 One of the biggest traps beginner Spanish learners fall into is the desire to learn Spanish grammar perfectly.

 Now, while it is important to learn the basics, you can actually get quite far with an elementary knowledge of grammar, because Spanish sentence construction is often similar to English.

 And you certainly don’t need to know all the ins and outs of Spanish grammar in order to communicate well.

-(I still make mistakes with the subjunctive, for example, and the verbs ser/estar… and people still understand me fine!)
+(I still make occasional mistakes with the subjunctive, for example, and the verbs ser vs estar… and people still understand me fine!)

-I don't wish to undermine the importance of grammar in Spanish, but the point is that there’s always a big risk, namely that you'll end up worrying too much about perfect grammar, which will slow you down.
+I don't wish to undermine the importance of grammar in Spanish.
+But the major risk is that you end up worrying so much about grammar that the rest of your study grinds to a halt.